ibarwick/firebird_fdw/README.md

     'import_views':
         Determines whether Firebird views are imported as foreign tables.
 The default is `true`.

+    'updatable':
+        If set to 'false', mark all imported foreign tables as not updatable.
+The default is `true`.

     'verbose':
         Logs the name of each table or view being imported at log level `INFO`.